ikemen-engine/zss_npp/README.md

 ### ZSS Lexer (New)
 * Using Ekopocalypse's "enhanceanylexer plug-in" we can expand on notepad++'s UDL limitations, And create custom lexers for some ZSS triggers, and functions
 Current Features:
 - Enhance maps, consts, localvars , some triggers such as hitdefattr etc...
+(Will be expanded in the future)
-- Fake-linting by coloring some "Syntax Errors".
-Notice: Only some sytax errors are currently implemented.
-It might me expanded with time in the future.
-Suggestions are welcome but not will not be possible to cover every-single edge-case scenario, due to both NPP's and the Plug-in's limitations. currently we have, ";" check for stcrls|localvars, invalid redirections, invalid map names...
+- Fake-linting, by coloring some "Syntax Errors".
+Notice: Only some sytax errors are currently implemented, It might me expanded with time in the future.
+Suggestions are welcome, but it won't be possible to cover every-single-edge-case scenario, due to both NPP's and the Plug-in's limitations. currently we have, ";" check for stcrls/localvars, invalid redirections, invalid map names...
 More will come with time.
 Suggestions are welcome, if possible they'll be implemented.

 [ZSS Lexer Installation](ZSS%20Lexer/instructions.md)